U.S. ambassador to Panama resigns, says cannot serve Trump

 A State Department spokeswoman confirmed Feeley’s departure, saying that he “has informed the White House, the Department of State, and the Government of Panama of his decision to retire for personal reasons, as of March 9 of this year.”

-Under Secretary of State Steve Goldstein said Feeley’s departure was not a response to Trump’s alleged use of the word “shithole” to describe Haiti and African countries at a meeting on Thursday.
-Trump denies using the term.

-Speaking to reporters, Goldstein said that he was aware of Feeley’s planned departure 24 hours in advance, before Trump’s alleged use of the term, and said his understanding was that the ambassador had resigned for “personal reasons.”
+Speaking to reporters, Under Secretary of State Steve Goldstein said he was aware of Feeley’s planned departure on Thursday morning, before Trump’s alleged use of the vulgar term, and said the ambassador was leaving for “personal reasons.”

 ”Everyone has a line that they will not cross,“ ”Goldstein told reporters at the State Department.
 “If the ambassador feels that he can no longer serve ... then he has made the right decision for himself and we respect that.”

-(This version of the story was refiled to add dropped word “hours” in 6th paragraph)
+The Trump administration has taken a tougher stance on immigration from Latin America, most notably with moves to expel hundreds of thousands of immigrants from El Salvador, Haiti and Nicaragua who benefited from temporary protection status after natural disasters.

+Feeley’s career included serving as the No. 2 official in the State Department bureau that deals with Latin America, as deputy chief of mission at the U.S. embassy in Mexico City and as director for Central American affairs in Washington.

-Reporting by Arshad Mohammed; Editing by Tom Brown
+Reporting by Arshad Mohammed; editing by Tom Brown